tsgates/arch-wiki-markdown/wiki/VirtualBox_Arch_Linux_Guest_On_Physical_Drive.md

     cd /etc/mkinitcpio.d/

-Here mkinitpcio keeps all the presets for generating images.
+Here mkinitcpio keeps all the presets for generating images.
 We want to create a new preset, stemming from the default one "linux".
 So lets make a copy and call it linux-vbox and open it in your favorite editor: